-AAFM has participated in every competition since 1993.
-The Executive Director and AAFM board members attend events, and we provided a commemorative coin to each participant several years.
+AAFM has participated in every missile competition since 1993.
+The Executive Director and AAFM board members attend events, and we provided a commemorative coin to each participant for several years.
 In 2017, AAFM sponsored a Santa Maria BBQ for 800 participants to commemorate the 50th anniversary of the missile competition.

 The Newsletter has many articles on the competition, including results of each since 1993, as well as several histories of the Missile competition.
 View the Newsletter Index (PDF) to see a list of articles.
 Mementos from some past competitions are available in our AAFM store.

 Curtain Raiser and Olympic Arena

 The competition began as the SAC Missile Combat Competition, Curtain Raiser, in 1967, and continued as Olympic Arena from 1969 to 1993.
 It was conducted annually at Vandenberg AFB CA.